peaceian/jQueryMobileicon/README.md

 # jQueryMobileicon
-There are icons and sections setting in jQuery Mobile.
+There are icons and section settings in jQuery Mobile.